60 seconds, motherfuckers. Just hang on for 60-fucking ticks. Christ, this is dick-sandwich time.

-The Bills run a short out to the tight end, Chandler picks up the first and more before getting out of bounds at the Dolphins' 19-yard-line.
-5 seconds left on the clock.
+Pick play on a short out to the tight end, Chandler picks up the first and more before getting out of bounds at the Dolphins' 19-yard-line.
+5 seconds left.
 Time enough for one last play.

 "Thank you, Google," says Charlene to her phone.
 "2008.
 We're the same age."

 The game slows down to a stop.
 There is no game.
 Not because it's the final play, but because Jake finally does the math – finally becomes aware of a frequency that's always been, but which now becomes miraculously apparent.
 The television may as well be off.